 - Bed frames or dressers in poor condition

-Pressboard and flat-pack furniture don’t handle long-distance moves well.
-These pieces are lightweight but fragile, and they’re more likely to loosen, warp, or break during transport.
-When you compare the moving cost to the replacement cost, buying new after you move often makes more sense.
+Pressboard and flat-pack furniture don’t handle long moves well.
+They’re lightweight but fragile, and more likely to loosen, warp, or break during transport.
+Buying new after you arrive often makes more sense.

 - Particleboard shelves